Jomy10/refs/README.md

-That is currently it for this cli, more things coming like adding a new reference to the file via the command line, printing out the short reference for referencing inside of your text, adding an new reference using bibtex, etc.
+That is currently it for this cli, more things coming like adding a new reference to the file via the command line, printing out the short reference for referencing inside of your text, adding an new reference using bibtex, maybe an installer, etc.

 ## Json file